 Good news, you got in shape in the first quarter of the year and now you are looking for new and different ideas to spice up your exercise routines.
 Consider one of the Couch-to-5K apps.
 You get a structured routine, your own personal coach, an opportunity to interact with our community and improve your health.
 That sounds like a win-win to me.
 There are a number of these apps.
 I chose the one that seemed to fit me the best and had a bright colorful display.
 Continue reading →

 I will go ahead and admit it.
 I cannot touch my toes.
 During various parts of my life, I have been very active and fit and I have never been able to do it.
 Right now, I am active and it is more important than ever that I do flexibility exercises.
-Imagine my delight when I found Touch Your Toes in 10 Days.
+Imagine my delight when I found Touch Your Toes in 10 Days for iPad.
+There is also an iPhone app.
 I have been doing the exercises for about six days now and I am making progress.
 I don’t always manage to find time to do them twice a day – so any lack of progress can be chalked up to my commitment.
 Having said that, I am confident the stretches will help me reach this elusive goal.
 Honestly, even I didn’t, I feel really good after I do these stretches and I can imagine keeping them up for the long haul.
 Continue reading →

 You could organize all of your health care information in one easy-to-use app, or you could fall back on the tried and true health care memory-testing marathon.
 Here’s the usual scenario.
 You sit down in the doctor’s office to fill out multiple forms.
 With all the things on your mind, including the reason you are in the doctor’s office, you need to remember the dosage of every prescription you currently take, what other doctor’s you have seen recently and the health history of your father who died 26 years ago.
 That’s just the first hurdle.
 Then you go in to see the doctor and start facing some of the same questions, plus new ones.
 Plus, you want to share with the doctor some questions of your own, but you can’t remember what you wanted to ask.
 Which scenario sounds good to you?
 Planning ahead and organizing all of your key data into one app or running the medical records marathon?
 I don’t know about you, but I’m ready for this change and My Medical and My Medical for iPad fit the bill.
 Continue reading →